Trait rocket::data::FromData [−][src]

 It is very unlikely that a correct implementation of this method is

-capable of returning either of an Owned
+capable of returning either of an Owned or Borrowed variant.

 Instead, this method should return exactly one of these variants.

-If transformation succeeds, an outcome of Success
+If transformation succeeds, an outcome of Success is returned.

 returned.
-On failure, Failure
+On failure, Failure is returned.

 Validates, parses, and converts the incoming request body data into an

-instance of Self
+instance of Self.

-If validation and parsing succeeds, an outcome of Success
+If validation and parsing succeeds, an outcome of Success is returned.

 returned.
-If parsing or validation fails, Failure
+If parsing or validation fails, Failure is returned.

 Example